Farewell, My Lovely (1975)

 New

-In 1947, at the age of 23, Miles started working in theater.
-She got her first television work in 1954, and her first movie role in Murder Inc. (1960), a nice little New York gangster film.
+In 1947, at the age of 23, Miles started working in the theater.
+She secured her first television work in 1954 and her first movie role in Murder Inc. (1960), a nice little New York gangster film.

 A critical role for Miles was a short six-minute scene in the once X-rated Midnight Cowboy (1969).
 Miles played a kept woman who interacted with the movie’s gigolo.
 She was able to show her sexy side and her curvy body.
 Miles was nominated for a Best Supporting Actress Oscar, and it was not the shortest movie scene ever nominated.

 Miles continued in films with The Last Movie (1971), Who Killed Mary What’s ‘Er Name?
 (1971), Heat (1972), and Farewell, My Lovely (1975), where she received her second Oscar nomination for Best Supporting Actress.
-This time, the scene was about eight minutes long.
+This time, the scene lasted approximately eight minutes.

 In Crossing Delancey (1988), Miles played the role of the shadchante or marriage broker.
 Miles’ other key films include Spike of Bensonhurst (1988), She-Devil (1989), and she played the high-end realtor in Wall Street (1987).

-Miles continued working when she could, and her films during this period include Denise Calls Up (1995), High Times’ Potluck (2002), Go Go Tales (2007), and returning as the realtor in the sequel Wall Street: Money Never Sleeps (2010).
+Miles continued working when she could, and her films from this period include Denise Calls Up (1995), High Times’ Potluck (2002), Go Go Tales (2007), and a return as the realtor in the sequel Wall Street: Money Never Sleeps (2010).
 Miles died in 2019 at the age of 94.

 Story – Farewell, My Lovely (1975)

 The story was set in Los Angeles in 1941.
-Dark streets are shown with lots of neon lights.
+Dark streets are illuminated by numerous neon lights.

 Looking out the window of the flea-bitten Casa Marina Hotel, private detective Philip Marlowe (Robert Mitchum) stares as he drinks and smokes.
 He reflects on feeling old and the bad cases he has been having.